 Marion has been working in veterinary medicine for some time.
 She is studying to take the test to become a Licensed Veterinary Technician.
 She never misses the opportunity to learn, even if it means using her free time to do so.

 A former airplane mechanic and firefighter, Marion shares with us a wealth of life-experience.
-Marion and her husband Lee share their home with several cats and MANY foster kittens!
+Marion and her husband Lee share their home with their beloved cats!

 Candy Kirk, Reception

 Makielah recently joined our team and a kennel assistant and all-around helper.
 She loves her new environment and is looking forward to developing skills to continue helping pets and people.